 Set the time delay between the detection of an event on the specified trigger source and the start of any corresponding trigger action on the power supply output.
 Select from 0 to 3600 seconds.
-MIN = 0 second and MAX = 3600 seconds.
-At RST, this value is set to 0 second.
+MIN = 0 seconds.
+MAX = 3600 seconds.
+At \RST, this value is set to 0 seconds.

-TRIGger:DELay?
+TRIGger: DELay?
 [MINimum | MAXimum]